ncahyadi/PC-CV_ITB20_Database/README.md

 taken from : HDSecurityStore. url:https://www.youtube.com/watch?v=-IvBKBx0UBo&t=66s \
 \
    b.
 Inside the frame should contain information about the image of people, in and out scenario, and other scenario as many as you could find.\
+   c.
+The lighting should be good enough to see by human eye (no backlight)\
 4. Uploading Video\
    For all contributors, can contact me (en.nanangcahyadi@gmail.com) for sending the videos.
 And check out the dataset here()